danielharrell/open-eyes-lect-2017-18/Open.md

 in.
 This boundary would also be what breaks in cases of corruption, laying us open, like a broken jar, to whatever lies outside.
-Once Odysseus is no longer master of his door, we could say that it no longer opens from the inside, to contain the outside in an act of recognition.
+Once Odysseus is no longer master of his door, we could say it no longer opens from the inside, to contain the outside in an act of recognition.
 The door now only opens from the outside, and exposes the inside to an act of transgression.
 Hence the suitors, and how they indeed *get